Daouidi v Bootes Plus SL Posted In: Case Law

 The answer appears to be yes - but each case must be determined on its merits by domestic courts:

-"– the fact that the person concerned finds himself or herself in a situation of temporary incapacity for work, as defined in national law, for an indeterminate amount of time, as the result of an accident at work, does
+"– the fact that the person concerned finds himself or herself in a situation of temporary incapacity for work, as defined in national law, for an indeterminate amount of time, as the result of an accident at work, does not mean, in itself, that the limitation of that person’s capacity can be classified as being

 Already a subscriber?